qgustavor/safe-mega/Readme.md

 # Safe MEGA

-An static webapp which add passwords to folder links.
+A static web application which add passwords to folder links.

 ## How it works: